Pork and Chinese Cabbage Pot-sticker Dumplings

 You can also steam the dumplings in a bamboo steamer for 15 minutes - line the steamer with baking paper, with some holes poked through.

-Allow to rest for a couple of minutes before serving - they're juicy and scalding hot otherwise.
+Allow to rest for a couple of minutes before serving with dipping sauce - they're juicy and scalding hot otherwise.